 The consortium

 An expert team in the UK, led by Beta, with battery materials developer Echion Technologies and the British Geological Survey, started the 12-month feasibility study in April 2022.
 The team were successful in receiving funding for Circular Niobium from a competition managed by Innovate UK in conjunction with the UKRI Interdisciplinary Circular Economy Centre for Technology Metals (Met4Tech).
-As the feasibility study ends the project is moving into the next stage by developing the chemical recycling process and engaging with the value chain in support of growing the use and recycling of niobium based products.
+Upon completion of the feasibility study, the project advanced to the next stage by developing a chemical recycling process and collaborating with the value chain to promote the use and recycling of niobium based products.

-The project team will establish a business model for recycling niobium and a roadmap for the development of a secondary niobium market.
-This important output will also be linked to a broader materials roadmap for technology metals being drawn up by Met4Tech.
-Beta Technology has established a virtual knowledge and innovation centre, to support the development of the circular economy for niobium in the UK and Europe
+The project team has created a business model for recycling niobium and a roadmap for building a secondary niobium market.
+This output is a significant contribution to the broader materials roadmap for technology metals being developed by Met4Tech.
+Beta Technology has now established a virtual Knowledge and Innovation Centre, to support the development of the circular economy for niobium in the UK and Europe.

 Circular Niobium Project Lead and Managing Director of Beta Technology Richard Wrigley said: